nilclass/slint-framebuffer-example/README.md

 Slint is a UI library written in Rust.
 Learn more about it at https://slint.dev

-It uses single-buffered rendering (double-buffer would be supported by the framebuffer API, however it's not supported by all drivers - especially the `fbtft` driver [does not support it](https://github.com/notro/fbtft/issues/401)).
+The example uses single-buffered rendering (double-buffer would be supported by the framebuffer API, however it's not supported by all drivers - especially the `fbtft` driver [does not support it](https://github.com/notro/fbtft/issues/401)).

 ## How to use

 1. Open `main.rs` and make sure the `tty_path` and `fb_path` values match your system.
 2. Compile & run, with `cargo run`

-Note that touch input is not supported.
+Note that touch input is not implemented.

 ## Why?